 Staying at the B&B will get you a mansion tour and a delicious breakfast.
 You’ll be surrounded by history while sipping your coffee in the opulent dining room for breakfast.
 Truly a memorable experience!

-I’m listing this hotel in my post, but based on our experience cannot recommend it for your trip.
 First, realize this is NOT a Fairmont branded luxury hotel.
 Totally separate.
 This was probably the hotel I was the most excited about because experiencing hot springs seems like such an amazing mountain experience.
+We had some issue with our stay, and I feel that I should mention them for your own reference.

 The lobby was very welcoming.
 You will notice hunter’s prizes on the walls, seems pretty common in Montana.
 Our room was midline basic, nice linens but worn building.
 They showcase some yummy snacks to tempt your kids and your late night sweet tooth, but they do come at a price.